-Q: Who are the Children in Treatment Foster Care?
+Q: Who are the youth in treatment foster care?

-A: Children in foster care are children from your neighborhood.
-They are children who want to remain attached to their families despite their experiences.
-They are children whose families need the help of your family.
+A: Youth in foster care are from your neighborhood!
+They are youth who want to remain attached to their families despite their experiences.
+They are youth whose families need the help of your family.

-Children who need treatment foster care are grade school age or teenagers.
+Youth in treatment foster care are often teenagers.
 They come from many types of backgrounds and families.
 Some have been exposed to abuse, neglect, domestic violence, or substance abuse.
 Many are insecure, frightened, confused, and often angry about what is happening to them.
-Based on their specific life experiences, these children often present challenging behaviors.
+Based on their specific life experiences, these youth often present challenging behaviors.
 Most referrals we receive are for youth over the age of 13.
 We do receive referrals for younger youth but not as frequently and often come in as sibling sets.

 Q: What is the normal length of stay?

-A: The amount of time a child will stay in your home depends on the particular child and the biological family’s situation.
-Every effort is made to reunite parents with children; sometimes a child may live with you for a few days, several months or even a few years.
-Many foster parents grow close to their foster children and it can be difficult when they leave.
-Foster parents can adopt their foster children sometimes.
+A: The amount of time a youth will stay in your home depends on the particular youth and the biological family’s situation.
+Every effort is made to reunite parents with youth; sometimes a youth may live with you for a few days, several months or even a few years.
+Many foster parents grow close to their foster youth and it can be difficult when they leave.
+Foster parents can adopt their foster youth sometimes.

-Q: Can a foster child share a bedroom with my child?
+Q: Can a foster youth share a bedroom with my youth?

-A: No. They must have a separate bedroom of their own, and the foster child must have storage for his/her personal belongings.
-Also, adults cannot move out of their bedroom to sleep on a couch or elsewhere to make room for a foster child.
+A: No. They must have a separate bedroom of their own, and the foster youth must have storage for his/her personal belongings.
+Also, adults cannot move out of their bedroom to sleep on a couch or elsewhere to make room for a foster youth.

-Q: Does a foster parent choose a child to be placed in their home?
+Q: Does a foster parent choose a youth to be placed in their home?

 A: Yes, a foster parent has the ability to accept or reject a possible placement when the WIN staff contacts them.
-However we never have: children waiting to be placed; a waitlist of children to “choose from”; notice of when we will be getting children; or events that provide foster parents the option to “view” or “pick” children
+However we never have: youth waiting to be placed; a waitlist of youth to “choose from”; notice of when we will be getting youth; or events that provide foster parents the option to “view” or “pick” youth.

 Q: What will make me ineligible to become a foster parent?